mattbierner/blog.mattbierner.com/_posts/2014-02-05-atum-primitive-language-values.md

 exports.Property = Property;
 ```

-There are two general categories of property descriptors: data descriptors directly hold a value, while accessor descriptors uses getter and setter functions to access a value.
+There are two general categories of property descriptors: data descriptors directly hold a value, while accessor descriptors use getter and setter functions to access a value.
 Both types have `enumerable` and `configurable` flags.

 ```
 var createValueProperty = function(value, enumerable, writable, configurable) {